hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250810173v1-benchmark-driven-selection-of-ai-evidence-from-deepseek-r1.md

 ---
 layout: default
-title: Benchmark-Driven Selection of AI: Evidence from DeepSeek-R1
+title: "Benchmark-Driven Selection of AI: Evidence from DeepSeek-R1"
 ---

 # Benchmark-Driven Selection of AI: Evidence from DeepSeek-R1